Sagleft/utopist-trader/README.md

 ## Useful links

-* [UDocs](https://udocs.gitbook.io/utopia-api/) - cCollection of all documentation about Utopia API.
+* [UDocs](https://udocs.gitbook.io/utopia-api/) - collection of all documentation about Utopia API.